Mo goff, interim minister

 24909951_10155437584313026_7163549668434878376_n.jpg

-dan and claudia zanes, musicians
+dan and claudia zanes, guest musicians

-Dreams and Visions is thrilled that we are often graced by the presence of Grammy award winning children’s performer Dan Zanes and Haitian-American music therapist / jazz vocalist Claudia Zanes who have been making music with each other since the day they met in the fall of 2016.
+Dreams and Visions is thrilled that we are sometimes graced by the presence of Grammy award winning children’s performer Dan Zanes and Haitian-American music therapist / jazz vocalist Claudia Zanes who have been making music with each other since the day they met in the fall of 2016.

 The two decided while sitting at Dan’s kitchen table that afternoon that they would continue singing together and, in the spirit of progress and inclusion, would work with presenters to try and make all of their concerts sensory friendly.